Annulment: Multiple annulments for Henry VIII

 Henry VIII of England had three of his six marriages annulled.
-These marriages were to Catherine of Aragon (on the grounds that she had already been married to his brother—although this annulment is not recognized by the Catholic Church); Anne Boleyn (not wishing to execute his legal wife, he offered her an easy death if she would agree to an annulment); and Anne of Cleves (on the grounds of non-consummation of the marriage and the fact that she had previously been engaged to someone else).
+These marriages were to Catherine of Aragon (on the grounds that she had already been married to his brother—although this annulment is not recognized by the Catholic Church); Anne Boleyn; and Anne of Cleves (on the grounds of non-consummation of the marriage and the fact that she had previously been engaged to someone else).
 Catherine Howard never had her marriage annulled.
-She had committed adultery with Thomas Culpeper during the marriage, and she had flirted with members of his court.
+She was accused of having committed adultery with Thomas Culpeper, and flirted with members of his court during the marriage.
 Because of this, on November 22, 1541, it was proclaimed at Hampton Court that she had "forfeited the honour and title of Queen," and was from then on to be known only as the Lady Catherine Howard.
 Under this title she was executed for high treason three months later.

+His annulment to Catherine was posthumously reversed by parliament during the reign of Mary I.